 - Student Guidelines & Tips

 All students must complete and submit to the Office of Service Learning (Office 302) the following forms:

-The Community Partner list (This will be a link to a PDF once updated) provides students with access to organizations and agencies that have formally agreed to participate in our service learning program.
+The Community Partner list Community Partners – FA-16 provides students with access to organizations and agencies that have formally agreed to participate in our service learning program.
 If you are a student in a course with a service learning component that offers you an opportunity to choose your site, please use this list to find information about your service site.
 Note: some courses have committed to partner with a specific organization.

 There are a number of on-campus and off-campus volunteer service opportunities that will be available to all students, faculty, and staff.
 These will be advertised in “What’s Happening” and signage outside the Commons (in foyer).

 Another convenient way to volunteer is through VolunteerWNY, where you’ll find volunteer opportunities to fit your interests, time, and talents – go to http://www.volunteerwny.org/

 How would you like to find some money for a special project?
 Well, now you can!
 A generous donor, Jean Clohessy, left a bequest to Trocaire College.
 It has been allocated for community service activities.

 Any Trocaire student, club, or employee can apply for the funding.
 Review the criteria and procedures and apply for your grant from the Community Service Committee.
 Start to “Pay It Forward!”

 - Clohessy Grant Policy & Procedure (Coming Soon)

 - Clohessy Application (Coming Soon)